-• Responding to cases on public or Council land to remove litter, fly tipping, graffiti, abandoned vehicles, or drugs paraphernalia.
+Responding to cases on public or Council land to remove litter, fly tipping, graffiti, abandoned vehicles, or drugs paraphernalia.

-Anti-social Behaviour Panel
+9.19 Anti-social Behaviour Panel

 The aim of the Panel, which is convened by the Council, is to reduce the incidence of anti-social behaviour within the Borough of Broxtowe.
-The Panel sits monthly and has representatives from the police, Council, probation, victim support, county council and fire and rescue service.
+The Panel meets monthly and has representatives from the Police, Council, , Victim Support, Youth Justice, Social Care, Mental Health and Fire and Rescue Service.
 Input from all partner agencies enables a coordinated approach to existing and emerging anti-social behaviour issues.